Jake Rush: Personal life

 Rush is the son of Robert and Kristy Rush and was raised in their home town of Gainesville, Florida.
 Robert is a graduate of Johns Hopkins University and the University of Florida.
 He was a producer of the Gainesville production of Elvis People, working with associate producer Emilee MacDonald and playwright Doug Grissom.

 After high school, Rush was selected to attend the West Point Military Academy, but declined the offer to attend the University of Florida, his father's alma mater.
 He graduated with an undergraduate degree in Classics.
 While at university, Rush participated in the Theatre Strike Force, an improv acting club.

 Rush received national attention for his involvement in live action role playing (LARP).
-Rush is a member of The Mind's Eye Society, an online role playing community described as "not dissimilar from Dungeons and Dragons, but with a Gothic supernatural bent."
+Rush is a member of The Mind's Eye Society, an online role playing community described as "not dissimilar from Dungeons & Dragons, but with a Gothic supernatural bent."
 He is also a leader in the Gainesville Covenant of the Poisoned Absinthe, a live action roleplaying group made up "of an assortment of games from White Wolf's selection, including Vampire: The Masquerade, Changeling: The Lost, and Mage: The Awakening."

 Prior to announcing his candidacy, Rush deleted some photos and websites regarding his role-playing activities, and told the Gainesville Sun that "I had scrubbed as much as I could Google of myself, just because it's a little embarrassing, and I didn't want it to overshadow my campaign.
 I didn't want this to happen, basically."

 Rush and his wife Anne have one child, named Victor.